dipeshpandya/team_gohan/README.md

 ## Our Team
-Team Picard is composed of Dhurba Chakrabarti, Dipesh Pandya, and Alexis Wukich.
+Team Gohan is composed of Dhurba Chakrabarti, Dipesh Pandya, and Alexis Wukich.

 ## The Problem